TITLE: Food Service Supervisor

 - Other duties performed as necessary.

 Associate's Degree in Culinary Arts or related field.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Two years progressively responsible food handling experience related to area of assignment, including one year of supervisory experience.
+Two years progressively responsible food handling experience related to area of assignment, including one year of lead or supervisory experience.
+Successful completion of PCC Lead Academy or a comparable external leadership training program may substitute for up to 6 months of lead or supervisory experience.
 Position requires County Food Handler's Card.

 KNOWLEDGE AND SKILLS